Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 ### Overview

-The Whitney LPDDR5 SystemC Model includes a comprehensive QEMU integration framework that enables the model to serve as a memory backend for QEMU virtual machines.
+The OpenDDR DDR SystemC Model includes a comprehensive QEMU integration framework that enables the model to serve as a memory backend for QEMU virtual machines.
 This integration allows for:

-- **Full System Simulation**: Run complete ARM64 systems with Whitney memory controller
+- **Full System Simulation**: Run complete ARM64 systems with OpenDDR memory controller
 - **Software Development**: Test drivers and applications in realistic environments
 - **Performance Analysis**: Analyze memory subsystem behavior under real workloads
 - **Hardware-Software Co-verification**: Validate both hardware and software components